ALib C++ Library

 • Template structs that might specialized by users of this library are UpperCamelCase with a (snake_case) prefix of "T_".
 For example, T_Boxer or T_CharArray.

 • Template structs that are not to be specialized by users (because they have been specialized sufficiently by ALib already) are UpperCamelCase with a prefix of "TT_".
 This second 'T' could be considered indicating the word "tool", as usually these are tool structs that provide a certain information about a types.
-Examples are found with characters::TT_IsChar , strings::TT_IsAppendable or boxing::TT_IsCustomized .
+Examples are found with characters::TT_IsChar, strings::TT_IsAppendable or boxing::TT_IsCustomized.

 As a final remark, when browsing the code it could be noticed that a lot of block-formatting is used.
 While a line width of 100 characters is usually not exceeded, for the sake of building code blocks, sometimes this line width barrier is ignored.
 From our perspective, the usefulness of tabbed code blocks is very much underestimated.
-Besides readability, a lot of annoying typos can be detected easily, prior to a next build run.
+Besides readability, a lot of annoying typos can be detected easily, before a next build run.

 In addition, tabbed code blocks often largely improve the ability to quickly refactor a codebase manually.
-It should be allowed to mention, that the editor of C++ IDE CLion here has some unrivalled features: Instead of only supporting block selection and copy/paste of blocks, this editor creates a set of completely new "carets" in the moment block selection starts.
+It should be allowed to mention, that the editor of C++ IDE CLion here has some unrivalled features: Instead of only supporting block selection and copy/paste of blocks, this editor creates a set of completely new "carets" at the moment block selection starts.
 We want to thank the team of JetBrains for supporting ALib development by providing a free Open Source License of their absolutely superb set of IDEs.

 A.2 How To Use This Library

 Most of the time, a 3rd party library like ALib is used to help solving a certain task.
-Such tasks are addressed with higher level modules, like ALox , ALib CLI or ALib Expressions .
+Such tasks are addressed with higher level modules, like ALox, ALib CLI, or ALib Expressions.
 In this case, the corresponding module documentation should be read directly, without loosing time on learning too much about the lower level modules and types.

 If you find the lower level types useful for your own projects, those will be understood over time and by reading the reference documentation of types found in their corresponding namespaces.

-Should you really just be interested in general and therefore absolutely not knowing where to start reading, we recommend to start with some of the module's programming manuals, for example ALib Boxing or ALib Strings .
+Should you really just be interested in general and therefore absolutely not knowing where to start reading, we recommend to start with some of the module's programming manuals, for example ALib Boxing or ALib Strings.
 As debug log-output is something most projects needs, another recommendation might be the to check out the tutorial of module ALox.

 The manuals mentioned above may provide you with a good grasp of the design principles and features of ALib in general and thus with the value that ALib might bring to your own software projects.